support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Concordat of 1801 - Signature of the Concordat between France and the Holy See by Pope Pius VII, August 15 Signature of the Concordat between France and the Holy See by Pope Pius VII (1742 - 1823), August 15 Pope Julius II ordering Bramante, Michelangelo and Raphael to construct the Vatican and St. Peter Signature of the Concordat between France and the Holy See, by Pope Pius VII, August 15 Pope Pius VII Excommunicating Napoleon Bonaparte on 10 June 1809 (Engraving, 19th Century) Galileo Galilei (1564-1642) before Pope Urban VIII in 1633.
 Engraving of 1842 in Pope Julius II ordering Bramante, Michelangelo, and Raphael to construct Vatican and St. Peter Jan Hus (or Jean Huss) Bramante Presents Raphael to Pope Julius II Honorius III Confirming the Order of Saint Dominic The Blessed Giles Before Pope Gregory IX Signature of the Concordat between France and the Holy See by Pope Pius VII, August 15 Pope Julius II Ordering Bramante, Michelangelo and Raphael to Construct the Vatican and St. Peter Council of the Bishops of the Empire convened by Napoleon Bonaparte in Paris.
 1811.
-Doomsday Book Presented to William the I, Engraved by J. Fittler, Illustration from David Hume Clement XIV (1705-1774) abolishing the Jesuites Society on 21 July 1773 Pope Gregory IX handing the Decretals to an advocate of the Consistory, from Presentation of Abbe Armand de Cardinal de Richelieu Cardinals in an Interior Luther at the Diet of Worms Architecture: Michelangelo Buonarroti known as Michelangelo Edward acknowledged as suzerain of Scotland, 1290, from A Chronicle of England BC 55 to AD 1485, pub.
+Doomsday Book Presented to William the I, Engraved by J. Fittler, Illustration from David Hume Clement XIV (1705-1774) abolishing the Jesuites Society on 21 July 1773 Pope Gregory IX handing the Decretals to an advocate of the Consistory, from Presentation of Abbe Armand de Cardinal de Richelieu Luther at the Diet of Worms Architecture: Michelangelo Buonarroti known as Michelangelo Cardinals in an Interior Edward acknowledged as suzerain of Scotland, 1290, from A Chronicle of England BC 55 to AD 1485, pub.
 London, 1863 Guy from Chirugian Chauliac teacher.
 On his right, 6 listeners and on his left 3 characters summarizing the history of medicine: Claude Galien, Abu Ali al-Husayn ibn Brothers Nicolo and Matteo Polo, uncle and father of Marco Polo (1254-1324) handed to Pope Gregoire X a letter from Qubilai (Kubilai Khan, first emperor of the Mongolian Yuan dynasty (1215-1294).
 Miniature taken from The Book of Wonders Michelangelo Presenting Model of Building of Rota Court in Giulia Street to Pope Julius III Pope Clement VI Commissions the Bishop of Ferrara to Take an Ultimatum to the Viscontis, 1351 Edward I of England acknowledged as suzerain of Scotland, 1290, 1864 Pope Pius XI Receives the Rulers of Spain in Solemn Audience in Philip V says

 Show more similar artworks

-Other art prints by Unknown artist
+More art prints by Unknown artist

-Discover more works by Unknown artist
+Show more works by Unknown artist

-Other art prints by Unknown artist
+More art prints by Unknown artist

-Discover more works by Unknown artist
+Show more works by Unknown artist

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us